BozJR/social-links-profile/README.md

 ## Overview

-Build out a social links profile and get it looking as close to the design as possible.
+Build out a social links profile format.

-- You can use any tools you like to help you complete the challenge.

 ### The challenge